Mostafa-Saad003/Mostafa-Saad003/README.md

 ## 👨‍💻 About me
 - 🇪🇬 I'm from Cairo, Egypt
-- 💻 Biomedical Sciences Student with a concentration in Molecular and Cell Biology at [University Of Science & Technology at Zewail City] (https://www.zewailcity.edu.eg/main/content.php?lang=en&alias=university_of_science_and_technology))
+- 💻 Biomedical Sciences Student at [University Of Science & Technology at Zewail City] (https://www.zewailcity.edu.eg))
-- 🚀 Enthusiastic about Problem-solving, DevOps, Cloud Computing, AI, and the intricate world of Embedded Systems
+- 🚀 Enthusiastic about Problem-solving, DevOps, AI, and the intricate world of immunology and antibody-based cancer therapy

 **I love working with**